rdytech/thunderzippy/README.md

 Thunderzippy can be run directly on port 80 or as a proxied service behind nginx using the sample_nginx.conf config.

 sample_upstart.conf provides a sample Upstart script.

+### License

+Thunderzippy is released under the [MIT License](http://www.opensource.org/licenses/MIT).

+Patches, suggestions and comments are welcome.